gridonic/postcss-replace/README.md

 `$ npm run test`

-We use mutant-testing to test the resilience of out test.
+We use mutant-testing to test the resilience of our tests.
 Stryker can be run via the following command:

 `$ ./node_modules/.bin/stryker run`